pinkerton/components/README.md

 ### Serverless Components

-Serverless Components package cloud/SaaS services, logic & automation into simple building blocks you can use to build applications more easily than ever.

-Components are merely code that provisions specific outcomes, whether that's a low-level piece of infrastructure, a whole feature or an entire application.
-Components always contain provisioning logic, but they can also contain custom logic to help you manage their lifecycle more easily.
+A Serverless Component is merely code that provisions a specific outcome, whether that's a low-level piece of infrastructure, a whole feature or an entire application.

 Serverless Components are declared by a `serverless.yml` file, which can contain more child Components in a `components` property, like this: